wcfrobert/wthisj/README.md

 $$J_c = 2(\frac{d b_1^3}{12}+\frac{b_1 d^3}{12}) + 2(b_2 d) (b_1/2)^2$$

-We now have all the pieces to calculate the punching shear stress.

 ### 3.0 Nuances To Consider

-In practice, the formulations above are easily strained by real design scenarios.
+In practice, the formulation above is easily strained by non-typical design scenarios.
 Let's consider some of the nuances that one may encounter.

 **Nuance #1: Is $J$ Calculated Differently For The X and Y Axes?**

 Yes.
 Despite being called a "polar moment of inertia", the $J_c$ term is just a regular moment of inertia, at least based on the way it is used.
 In mechanics of materials, polar moment of inertia ($I_z$ or $J$) is a property associated with in-plane torsion.
 There is only one possible $J$ for any cross section.
 On the other hand, the planar moments of inertia are properties associated with out-of-plane flexure and can occur about two orthogonal axes ($I_x$ and $I_y$).
-The planar and polar moments of inertia are related like so:
+The planar and polar moments of inertia are related, and they may be used to calculate normal stress and shear stress, respectively.

 $$I_z = J = I_x + I_y$$